 If you have a grid with ten columns and you want every sixth item to span over

 six columns, there will be a lot of empty space because the six-column-long item

 often can't fit in the same row and is put into the next row via

 grid-auto-flow: row and the space left over is not filled with other items.

-In this cases the dense value comes to help.
-MDN describes this value as following:
+In this case, the dense value comes to help.
+MDN ↗ describes this value as follows:

 Go ahead and turn the

 grid-auto-flow: dense instruction on and off in the